-Overall, the quality of evidence for minimally invasive therapy for plantar fasciitis (PF) is low due to insufficient studies with design limitations, lack of randomization and/or blinding, small sample size, generally short-term follow-up, and lack of and inconsistent comparators.
-An updated evidence-based peer review on "plantar fasciitis" lists autologous whole blood or PRP injections, botulinum toxin injection, cryosurgery, ESWT (low- and high-level laser therapy), micronized dehydrated human amnion/chorion membrane injection, and radiotherapy as unproven treatments (Buchbinder 2023).
+Overall, the quality of evidence for minimally invasive therapy for PF (i.e., autologous whole blood, platelet-rich plasma, Botulinum toxin, cryosurgery, laser therapy, other complementary therapies, radiofrequency, and radiotherapy techniques) is low due to insufficient studies with design limitations, lack of randomization and/or blinding, small sample size, generally short-term follow-up, and lack of and inconsistent comparators.
+An updated evidence-based peer review on "Plantar fasciitis" (Buchbinder, 2022) lists autologous whole blood or PRP injections, botulinum toxin injection, cryosurgery, ESWT (low- and high-level laser therapy), micronized dehydrated human amnion/chorion membrane injection, and radiotherapy as unproven treatments.
 Large randomized controlled trials (RCTs) comparing minimally invasive therapy for PF with other medical management strategies over a long duration of follow-up are required to evaluate outcomes, safety and efficacy.
 A summary of relevant and valid studies is provided below.
 Minimally invasive therapies for PF are emerging therapies that provide an alternative after conservative therapies fail; however, these modalities are not currently recommended in routine care.